-Ms. D'Alvise, the Corporation's CEO, is eligible for up to an eighty percent (80%) bonus of her annual base salary and Ms. O'Keefe, the Corporation's CFO, is eligible for up to a thirty percent (30%) bonus of her annual base salary.
-Dr. Lemieux, the Corporation's COO, is eligible for up to a forty percent (40%) bonus of his annual base salary and Mr. Harvey, Vice President, Clinical and Non-Clinical Affairs, is eligible for up to a thirty percent (30%) bonus of his annual base salary.
+Ms. D'Alvise, the Corporation's CEO, is eligible for up to a fifty percent (50%) bonus of her annual base salary and Ms. O'Keefe, the Corporation's CFO, is eligible for up to a thirty percent (30%) bonus of her annual base salary.
+Dr. Lemieux, the Corporation's COO, is eligible for up to a forty percent (40%) bonus of his annual base salary and Mr. Groch, the Corporation's Chief Commercial Officer, is eligible for up to a forty percent (40%) bonus of his annual base salary.

-These performance goals will take into account the achievement of R&D milestones within timelines and budget and individual objectives determined annually by the Board according to short-term priorities.
+These performance goals will take into account the achievement of R&D milestones within timelines and budget, critical operating objectives as well as individual objectives determined annually by the Board according to short-term priorities.